Dublin, Virginia

 Dublin is a town in Pulaski County, Virginia, United States.
-The population was 2,534 at the 2010 census.
-It is part of the Blacksburg–Christiansburg Metropolitan Statistical Area.
+The population was 2,682 as of the 2020 Decennial Census.
+It is part of the Blacksburg-Christiansburg metropolitan area.

 The town was named after Dublin in Ireland.
 A local legend says that the town was named after New Dublin Presbyterian Church, which was in turn named after Dublin, Ireland.

-It is the site of the Volvo Group Trucks Operations New River Valley Cab and Vehicle Assembly plant, and the KORONA Candles Inc. factory.
-The New River Valley Regional Jail is located in Dublin, Virginia, and serves the counties of Bland, Carroll, Floyd, Giles, Grayson, Pulaski, Wythe, and the City of Radford, VA.
+The town is located near the site of the Volvo Group Trucks Operations New River Valley Cab and Vehicle Assembly plant, and near the KORONA Candles Inc. factory.
+The New River Valley Regional Jail is located in Dublin, Virginia, and it serves the counties of Bland, Carroll, Floyd, Giles, Grayson, Pulaski, Wythe, and the City of Radford, VA.

 History

 Back Creek Farm, Belle-Hampton, Dublin Historic District, Fairview District Home, Haven B. Howe House, New Dublin Presbyterian Church, Rockwood, and Spring Dale are listed on the National Register of Historic Places.

 Geography

 Dublin is located at 37°6′11″N 80°41′5″W (37.103114, −80.684702).